mikelor/TaskCanceledFunctionApp/README.md

 # TaskCanceledFunctionApp
-Repros the [TaskCanceledException](https://github.com/Azure/azure-functions-host/issues/5216) when reading from a Service Bus Queue from an Azure Function
+Repros the [Azure Functions throw TaskCanceledException #5216](https://github.com/Azure/azure-functions-host/issues/5216) when reading from a Service Bus Queue from an Azure Function

 This sample writes to a Service Bus Queue via a Timer Trigger and reads from the queue via a Queue Trigger.